(Disclosure: Some of the links below may be affiliate links)

 And everybody thinks I am crazy, but I can live with this!

 I do not regret spending money on this.
 It has been and still is a lot of fun.
 But I went a bit crazy about it.
 I have a lot of material that I do not use today.
 And it takes a lot of room!
 I am planning to downsize a bit.
 I will reduce the amounts of servers I am using.
-For this, I am going to dismount a few servers and sell the parts.
+For this, I will dismount a few servers and sell the parts.
 This will save a lot of room and maybe bring some money.
 If possible, I may also go for a smaller computer rack.
 And I have to go through my computer parts stash to save room.

 As you can see, I have had my share of budgeting mistakes.
 Since this blog is about transparency, I wanted to share them with you.